gitbls/RPiVNCHowTo/README.md

 Full Raspbian comes with the realvnc-vnc-server package installed.
 You can remove it or not.
 Then execute the following commands:

-* `sudo apt-get install tigervnc-standalone-server tigervnc-common package xfonts-scalable xfonts-100dpi xfonts-75dpi`
+* `sudo apt-get install tigervnc-standalone-server tigervnc-common xfonts-scalable xfonts-100dpi xfonts-75dpi`

 Continue with the System Configuration below.